RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>33</sup> Then went the devils out of the man, and entered into the swine: and the herd ran violently down a steep place into the lake, and were choked.
 <sup>34</sup> When they that fed [them] saw what was done, they fled, and went and told [it] in the city and in the country.
 <sup>35</sup> Then they went out to see what was done; and came to Jesus, and found the man, out of whom the devils were departed, sitting at the feet of Jesus, clothed, and in his right mind: and they were afraid.
 <sup>36</sup>  They also which saw [it] told them by what means he that was possessed of the devils was healed.
 <sup>37</sup> Then the whole multitude of the country of the Gadarenes round about besought him to depart from them; for they were taken with great fear: and he went up into the ship, and returned back again.
 <sup>38</sup> Now the man out of whom the devils were departed besought him that he might be with him: but Jesus sent him away, saying,
 <sup>39</sup> Return to thine own house, and shew how great things God hath done unto thee.
 And he went his way, and published throughout the whole city how great things Jesus had done unto him.
 <sup>40</sup> And it came to pass, that, when Jesus was returned, the people [gladly] received him: for they were all waiting for him.
 <sup>41</sup> And, behold, there came a man named Jairus, and he was a ruler of the synagogue: and he fell down at Jesus ’ feet, and besought him that he would come into his house:
 <sup>42</sup> For he had one only daughter, about twelve years of age, and she lay a dying.
 But as he went the people thronged him.
-<sup>43</sup> And a woman having an issue of blood twelve years , which had spent all her living upon physicians, neither could be healed of any,
+<sup>43</sup> And a woman having an issue of blood twelve years, which had spent all her living upon physicians, neither could be healed of any,
 <sup>44</sup> Came behind [him], and touched the border of his garment: and immediately her issue of blood stanched.
 <sup>45</sup> And Jesus said, Who touched me?
 When all denied, Peter and they that were with him said, Master, the multitude throng thee and press [thee], and sayest thou, Who touched me?
 <sup>46</sup> And Jesus said, Somebody hath touched me: for I perceive that virtue is gone out of me.